apache/infrastructure-website/content/pages/svn-to-git-migration.md

 Title: SVN to Git migration

-SELF SERVICE
-Migrating to git is self-serve now.
-Please request a bare (empty) git repo via https://selfserve.apache.org/ and then use svn2git to convert your svn repo to git.
-Once completed, you can push the new repo to gitbox.apache.org (or GitHub) and have infra set the old svn repo to read-only.
+Migrating your project's code repository from Subversion to Git is now **self-serve**.

+  1. Request a bare (empty) Git repository via <a href="https://selfserve.apache.org/" target="_blank">selfserve</a>.
+  1. Use <a href="https://github.com/nirvdrum/svn2git" target="_blank">svn2git</a> to convert your SVN repository to Git.
+  1. When the conversion is complete, push the new repository to `gitbox.apache.org` (or GitHub).
+  1. Ask Infra (using a Jira ticket) to set the old SVN repository to read-only.

-The svn authors list (required by svn2git for cloning) is at https://gitbox.apache.org/authors.txt
+The SVN authors' list (required by svn2git for cloning) is at <a href="https://gitbox.apache.org/authors.txt" target="_blank">https://gitbox.apache.org/authors.txt</a>.